Saggar: Studio pottery

 From the twentieth century studio potters have used saggars to create decorative ceramic pieces.
 In this use saggars are used to create a localised reducing atmosphere, or concentrate the effects of salts, metal oxides and other materials on the surface of their ware.

 Some pots may be carefully prepared for saggar firing.
 One method creates a smooth surface covered with clay slip, terra sigillata, which responds particularly well to the saggar technique.
 This slip covering may be burnished to achieve a gloss.
 Prepared pots are nestled into saggars filled with beds of combustible materials, such as sawdust, less combustible organic materials, salts and metals.
 These materials ignite or fume during firing, leaving the pot buried in layers of fine ash.
 Ware produced in filled saggars may display dramatic markings, with colours ranging from distinctive black and white markings to flashes of golds, greens and red tones.
 Porcelain and stoneware are ideal for displaying the surface patterns obtained through saggar firing.
 In addition to the use of saggars, some studio potters bundle pots and burnable materials within a heavy wrapping of metal foil.

 Saggar clay

-Saggar clay is a course grained fire clay which gets its name from the saggars which it is used to make.
+Saggar clay is a coarse grained fire clay which gets its name from the saggars which it is used to make.